 3. Encourage faculty and student participation in scholarly, academic, and professional

 4. Facilitate the dissemination of information on principles and practices in Health, Sports, and

-In furtherance of the purposes described above, but not in limitation thereof, the organization shall have power to conduct studies; to disseminate statistics and other information; to engage in appropriate fundraising activities; to conduct promotional activities, including advertising and publicity, in or by any suitable manner of media; to hold such property as is necessary to accomplish its purposes; and to employ individuals to further its purposes under Article II.
-The IOHSK is organized and operated for the above stated purposes, and for other nonprofit purposes.
-No part of its assets, income, or profits shall be distributable to, or inure to the benefit of, any individual, except in consideration of services rendered.
+In furtherance of the purposes described above, but not in limitation thereof, the organization shall have the power to conduct studies; to disseminate statistics and other information; to engage in appropriate fundraising activities; to conduct promotional activities, including advertising and publicity, in or by any suitable manner of media; to hold such property as is necessary to accomplish its purposes, and to employ individuals to further its purposes under Article II.
+The IOHSK is organized and operated for the above-stated purposes and for other nonprofit purposes.
+No part of its assets, income or profits shall be distributable to, or inure to the benefit of, any individual, except in consideration of services rendered.